icedwater/SpeakerRecognitionDemo/readme.md

 - Threshold setting

 	It depends on the dataset.
-Just for suggestion: usually the score between 0 to -1.0 can be viewed as the same speaker, score small than -1.0 can be viewed as different speaker.
+Just for suggestion: usually the score between 0 to -1.0 can be viewed as the same speaker, score below -1.0 can be viewed as different speaker.

 - Reference